 - 4.2 The Suffolk Coastal Core Strategy refers to the fact that 'physical limits boundaries' will be defined for Major Centres down to Local Service Centres.
-This includes Framlingham town and it is the role of the Neighbourhood Plan to define this. - 4.3 The main bulk of growth will be delivered on the site allocations, as detailed in the policies in Sections 11 to 15.
-The site allocations reflect the preferred options as presented to the community of Framlingham.
-Until these sites are built out then they should remain outside the physical limits boundaries, otherwise they open up the possibility of development adjacent to the boundary which is completely in open countryside. - 4.4 There will also be infill development within the physical limits boundaries on small windfall sites. - 4.5 Outside of the physical limits boundaries and the site allocations in the open countryside, development is more restricted.
+This includes Framlingham town and it is the role of the Neighbourhood Plan to define this. - 4.3 The additional housing growth allocated in this Plan will be delivered on sites that meet the community's preference for a small or medium size, up to 30 dwellings, since these provide best fit with the scale and grain of the town and its infrastructure.
+These site allocations reflect the preferred options as consulted upon with the community of Framlingham.
+The sites were included in the Sustainability Appraisal of the Plan policies (set out in detail in 'Sustainability Appraisal incorporating Strategic Environmental Assessment May 2016'). - 4.4 There will also be infill development within the physical limits boundaries on small windfall sites. - 4.5 Outside of the physical limits boundaries and the site allocations in the open countryside, development is more restricted.
 However, certain uses are considered to be appropriate in the countryside and these are identified in the Suffolk Coastal Core Strategy 'Development Management' policies.
 These most commonly relate to housing, employment, retail, agricultural uses, tourism and community uses and include: - Policy DM3 (Housing in the Countryside) - Policy DM13 (Conversion and Re-Use of Redundant Buildings in the Countryside) - Policy DM14 (Farm Diversification) - Policy DM15 (Agricultural Buildings and Structures) - Policy DM16 (Farm Shops) - Policy DM17 (Touring Caravan, Camper Vans and Camping Sites) - Policy DM18 (Static Holiday Caravans, Cabins and Chalets) - Policy DM30 (Key Facilities) - Policy DM31 (Public Buildings) - Policy DM32 (Sport and Play) - Policy DM33 (Allotments)